Derivative AT a Discontinuity

 The second derivative is:

-Personally, I find the magnet analogy intuitively helpful.
+Personally, I find the magnet picture intuitively helpful.
 A point charge flips from positive to negative in the space of a single point, and the closer you get, the higher the value of the magnetic potential. infinitely close to the magnet and the potential is infinitely big.

 The graph of this one looks confusing plotted but here it is: